magpiemodel/magpiemodel.github.io/_tutorials/t07_RegionalOutputAnalysis.md

                2. select model run by typing in the respective number and press `ENTER`\n
                3. select `rds report` by pressing `2` and `ENTER`\n
                4. select `Direct execution` by pressing `3` and `ENTER`\n"
-  - task: "Open a validation pdf (either in a folder containing your own simulation results or the downloaded MAgPIE simulation runs and\n (a) make yourself familiar with the structure of the document and the hierarchy of outputs as displayed by the table of contents and; \n (b) have a look at some figures displaying model outputs of your interest."
   - task: "Start the interactive scenario analysis tool using the shinyresults R library, select one particular model run using the title filter and look at a variable of your choice."
     solution: "1.
 Open an R session in the main folder structure of the MAgPIE model folder\n